 - ID Cards.
-At student orientation, students will have their photo taken for their student ID card and will receive it within two weeks of Orientation.
+At student orientation, students will have their photos taken for their student ID cards and will receive it within two weeks of Orientation.
 If a student loses their Bethlehem College and Seminary student ID card, they should contact the Bethlehem College and Seminary administrative offices for a replacement. - Security Cards.
 At Orientation, students will receive a security key card, issued by Bethlehem Baptist Church.
 Students will use their security key cards to access all Bethlehem College and Seminary campus buildings.
-Students should use the staff and student door at the Bethlehem Baptist Church located off of the parking lot.
-If a student loses their security key card, they must contact Scott Brueske, Bethlehem Baptist Church Director for Properties, at 612.338.7653 x465 or scott.brueske@ bethlehem.church to deactivate the card.
+Students should use the staff and student door at Bethlehem Baptist Church located off of the parking lot.
+If a student loses their security key card, they must contact Abigail Litrenta, HR Manager (abigail. litrenta@bcsmn.edu).
 Students will be charged \$10 for replacements.
 When students graduate or leave for any other reason, they must return their security cards to Connie Kopischke, the Bethlehem College and Seminary registrar.